scalaspring/scalatest-spring/README.md

 ### Notes

 * The `TestContextManagement` class is implemented as a stackable trait extending the `BeforeAndAfterAll` ScalaTest trait.
+* Spring's `TestContextManager` class is used under the hood which reads the `@ContextConfiguration` attribute to set up the appropriate test context.
 * If you need your own before/afterAll logic, be sure to call `super.beforeAll` and `super.afterAll` in your implementation to ensure that contexts are properly created and destroyed.
 See the project test source for an example.